threefoldtech/info_grid/src/javascript/grid3_wireguard_gateway.md

 ### Summary

-This was a detailed description of how we can create a vm with private ip (wireguard) and use it as a backend for a gateway contract.
+This was a detailed description of how we can create a vm with private ip (wireguard) and use it as a backend for a name gateway.